SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions.md

 <a name="InstallCommandSet"> </a>

 ## Install and run the solution

-You can now install the solution on any target "modern" site.

 1. Open the browser and navigate to any target "modern" site.